 A Healthier Muffin

-Why healthier and not healthy- because I don’t know that I would ever call a bread item completely healthy, especially a bread item that includes sugar.
+Why healthier and not healthy- because I don’t know that I would ever call a bread recipe completely healthy, especially a bread recipe that includes sugar.
 Hence the name “healthier” : )

 Here are the 4 things that put this recipe into the healthier category: